-Assessment of impacts during construction 20.4.
+20.4 Assessment of impacts during construction

-Site preparation activities would take place prior to construction of the proposed Stage 1 development.
-Site preparation activities would require the removal of structures from the airport site, thereby precluding the in situ preservation of European heritage items.
+Site preparation activities will take place prior to the Main Construction Works for the proposed Stage 1 development.
+Site preparation activities will require the removal of structures from the airport site, thereby precluding the in situ preservation of European heritage items.